pynbody/pynbody/docs/tutorials/profile.rst

-Even though we use ``s.dm`` here (i.e. dark matter from the full snapshot, not just halo 0), the whole snapshot is still centered on halo 0 following our earlier call to :func:`~pynbody.analysis.angmom.faceon`.
+Even though we use ``s.dm`` here (i.e. dark matter from the full snapshot, not just halo 0), the whole snapshot is still centered on halo 0 following our earlier call to :func:`~pynbody.analysis.faceon`.
 This allows us to explore that far outer reaches of the halo around the galaxy.
 Let's now plot the dark matter density profile: